wincsw/MusicProject/README.md

-# Clusters
+# Clusters fork with Musification

-This is the Clusters particle simulator in JavaScript
+This is a fork of the [Clusters particle simulator](https://github.com/Ventrella/Clusters) in JavaScript, by Jeffrey Ventrella.
+This fork adds musification with MIDI mappings and a minimal UI using [lil-gui](https://lil-gui.georgealways.com/).

-View it online:
+View original online:
 https://ventrella.com/Clusters/

 Overview here: